deanwampler/HiveUDFs/README.md

 If `ant` is invoked without a specific target, `clean`, `compile`, `jar`, and `test` are built.
 The jar file is named `concurrentthought-hive-udfs.jar` and the `test` target runs unit tests.

 There is also a `test-hive` target that is not executed by default.
 It runs a simple Hive script to test the functions.
 It *assumes* you have Hadoop and Hive configured for *local mode* on your build machine, as it temporarily defines the `hive.metastore.warehouse.dir` setting to `${system:user.dir}/test/hive/tmp/warehouse`, where `${system:user.dir}` is this working directory.
 If you remove this line in the script `test/hive/test.hql`, the script should work for non-local mode installations.
 Note that the `test-hive` target actually invokes a driver shell script, `test/hive/test.sh`.
+Also, it will only run on Hive v0.10.0 or later, because it embeds comments and it uses embedded variable expansions that don't work with early versions of Hive.

+## Supported Hive Versions

+The code builds and the unit tests pass for Hive v0.7.1, v0.8.0, v0.9.0, v0.10.0, and v0.11.0.
+However, it has only been tested with Hive v0.11.0.
+Please submit patches if it doesn't work with earlier releases!